mari-code-l/The-Snail-Farm/README.md

 I chose Heebo and Lobster, cursive for this project.
 Lobster, cursive for the logo which I find it nice.
 Heebo for the general text.
 I find it modern, easy on the eyes, and readable.
 It wont distract the user and it won't exxagerate the website.

 ---

+## **Skeleton Plane**

+Below are the screenshots of wireframes.

+For this project, I used balsamiq for its convenience.

+**Home Page**

+-

+**About us**

+-

+**Things to do Page**

+-

+**Contact Page**

+-

+---

+## **Surface Plane**

+- The home page has a navigation menu.
+It link to the relevant pages.
+- The Navbar changes to a hamburger menu when its on mobile and Ipad devices.
+- Large hero image to draw the users attention.
+It keeps the attention of the user consisted and interested on th
+- Earth colors background for its simplicity yet eye catching to target the users emotion and it won't distract users when its too colorful.
+- Different images that explains the whole context of the product.
+- Contact form to get in touched  and inquire with the company.

+---